kabasset/Linx/README.md

 Linx relies on C++20 features.
 It depends on Kokkos and CFITSIO.
 While CFITSIO binaries are available, Kokkos has to be built from sources for performance.
-Kokkos' serial execution space is mandatory, while OpenMP and Cuda backends are optional.
+Kokkos' `Serial` execution space is mandatory, while `OpenMP` and `Cuda` backends are optional.
+Other backends have not been tested.

 ```sh
 export KOKKOS_SOURCE_DIR=<kokkos_source_dir>